fw-dev/msp_portal/README.md

 # MSP Portal

-The product is directed to Managed Service Providers who are maintaining multiple FileWave Server instances in their environments.
+The solution is directed to Managed Service Providers who are maintaining multiple FileWave Server instances in their environments.

 The MSP Portal currently allows an administrator to:
 * Catalog FileWave Servers.